DmitriiSer/Lister/README.md

 - [ ] IMPROVEMENT: Fix "I forgot my password" link in the login window
 - [ ] IMPROVEMENT: Create a task stack for the offline mode that would be responsible for uploading and syncing all the missed request to the server
 - [ ] IMPROVEMENT: Create a possibility to change tab views
+- [x] ISSUE: Proper work of the checkboxes in the list editor
 - [x] ISSUE: Focusing the textarea in the list editor on mobile devices causes a sliding glitch
 - [x] ~~IMPROVEMENT: Truncate list title on list thumbnail if length of text is bigger than 15 symbols~~
 - [x] ~~IMPROVEMENT: Pull to close list editor~~